balena-io-experimental/proxy-mitm/README.md

 }
 ```

-As usual replace the `192.168.111.36` address with the local address of the proxy device.
+As usual, replace the `192.168.111.36` address with the local address of the proxy device.

-Run `mv /mnt/boot/system-proxy/redsocks.conf.ignore /mnt/boot/system-proxy/redsocks.conf` in order to enable the new Redsocks configuration.
+Execute the command `mv /mnt/boot/system-proxy/redsocks.conf.ignore /mnt/boot/system-proxy/redsocks.conf` to activate the new Redsocks configuration.

 Reboot the device.